alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 );
 ```

 The `fuelType` and `station.brand` fields could be extracted as well.
-Since
+I opted not
-these are only used once, I didn't do that, but you may want to do so to favour
+to since they are only used once, but you may want to do so in favor of consistency.
-consistency.

 ### Comments Or Methods